Find out how to collect SMS consent and how consent is stored in Klaviyo by reading this article.

 In the following sections, we go over each of these options.

 Klaviyo Signup Forms

 Using the Klaviyo Signup Form Builder, you can create a signup form that asks visitors to input their phone number, or you can add a phone number input field to your existing signup forms.
 If you're starting from scratch, peruse the Form Library to use one of our pre-built forms as a template.
-You can sort by Goal = Capture SMS Subscribers to use one of our SMS-specific forms as a starting point.

 Third-party signup forms can only properly send consent to Klaviyo if they are using the Lists API endpoint.